cakephp/docs/en/core-libraries/components/access-control-lists.rst

 ::

-    function anyAction()
+    <?php
-    {
+    function anyAction() {
         $aro =& $this->Acl->Aro;

-        //Here's all of our group info in an array we can iterate through
+        // Here's all of our group info in an array we can iterate through
         $groups = array(
             0 => array(
                 'alias' => 'warriors'